frying-pan/NotepadPP-PythonScript-RestartNPP/README.md

 Allow restarting Notepad++, preserving the current session state (with PythonScript plugin installed)

-Read carefully the warnings at the beginning of the main script file, and in the dialog when executing the script
+Read the warnings at the beginning of the main script file, and in the dialog when executing the script

 Tested with Notepad++ 7.8.2 64 bits, with PythonScript plugin 1.5.2,